open-feature/community/README.md

 > :warning: This is a temporary (aka bootstrap) governance document that
 > is effective until the project is fully established.
+> See [this issue](https://github.com/openfeatureflags/governance/issues/11) for the scope of the full governance document.

 ## Project manifesto